Gedrosia: Achaemenid satrapy

-Gedrosia is a dry, mountainous country along the northwestern shores of the Indian Ocean.
+Gedrosia was a dry, mountainous country along the northwestern shores of the Indian Ocean.
 It was occupied in the Bronze Age by people who settled in the few oases in the region.
 Other people settled on the coast and became known in Greek as Ichthyophagi.
-It was conquered by Cyrus the Great or Darius the Great, although information about his campaign is comparatively late.
+It was conquered by Cyrus the Great or Darius the Great in the Gedrosian campaign, although information about the conquest is comparatively late.
 The capital of Gedrosia was Pura, which is probably identical to modern Bampur, forty kilometers west of Irânshahr.

 Several scholars have argued that the Persian satrapy Maka is identical to Gedrosia (which is a Greek name).
 One argument is the similarity of the name Maka to the modern name Makran, a part of Pakistan and Iran that is situated a bit more to the east.
 However, it is more likely that Maka is to be sought in modern Oman, which was called Maketa in Antiquity.

 Alexander's campaign

-Gedrosia became famous in Europe when the Greek king Alexander the Great tried to cross the Gedrosian desert and lost one third of his men.
+Gedrosia became famous in the West when the Greek king Alexander the Great tried to cross the Gedrosian desert and lost one third of his men.

-Following his army's refusal to continue marching east at the Hyphasis River in 326 BCE, Alexander the Great crossed the area after sailing south to the coast of the Indian Ocean on his way back to Babylon.
+Following his army's refusal to continue marching east at the Hyphasis River in 326 BC, Alexander the Great crossed the area after sailing south to the coast of the Indian Ocean on his way back to Babylon.
 Upon reaching the Ocean, Alexander divided his forces in half, sending half back by sea to Susa under the command of Nearchus.
 The other half of his army was to accompany him on a march through the Gedrosian desert, inland from the ocean.
 Throughout the 60-day march through the desert, Alexander lost at least 12,000 soldiers, in addition to countless livestock, camp followers, and most of his baggage train.
 Some historians say he lost three-quarters of his army to the harsh desert conditions along the way.
-However, this figure was likely based on exaggerated numbers in his forces prior to the march, which were likely in the range of no fewer than 30,000 soldiers.
+However, this figure was possibly based on exaggerated numbers in his forces prior to the march, which were in the range of no fewer than 30,000 soldiers.

-There are two competing theories for the purpose of Alexander's decision to march through the desert rather than along the more hospitable coast.
-The first argues that this was an attempt to punish his men for their refusal to continue eastward at the Hyphasis River.
-The other argues that Alexander was attempting to imitate and succeed in the actions of Cyrus the Great, who had failed to cross the desert.